On the Circuit Diameter Conjecture: The Conjectures

 \section{The Conjectures}

 Next, we prove the equivalence of several variants of Conjecture \ref{original}.
 Most of them are circuit analogues of variants of the Hirsch conjecture for the combinatorial diameter.
-We begin with a discussion and formal statements for these conjectures and then prove their equivalence.
+We begin with a discussion and formal statements for these conjectures before turning to the proof.